sypdbhee/VoiceBank_DEMAND_SETutorial/README.md

+# VoiceBank_DEMAND_SETutorial
+Signal channel speech enhancement tutorial on VoiceBank+DEMAND database

 In this tutorial, each DNN, FCN, LSTM, or BLSTM model is implemented to perform a speech enhancement system.
-It is worth noting that the model structures of DNN, LSTM, and BLSTM used for the VoiceBank-DEMAND dataset were not optimized.
+It is worth noting that the DNN, LSTM, and BLSTM model structures used for the VoiceBank-DEMAND dataset were not optimized.
 Instead, the FCN model is reimplemented based on [research](https://ieeexplore.ieee.org/document/8281993):

 S.-W. Fu, Y. Tsao, X. Lu, and H. Kawai, "Raw waveform-based speech enhancement via fully convolutional networks," Proc.
 APSIPA ASC, 2017.

 ***
 ### Usage:

-**1. List preparison:**
+**1. List preparation:**
 ```
 python VCTK_list_prepared.py --mode train (train_noisy_folder_path) (train_clean_folder_path) .;
 ```